As NCAA and Olympics start paying athletes, what happens to the amateur ideal?

 The Paris prize money comes amid a shift in thought about amateurism generally across the United States, especially in college athletics.
 The love of the game still exists, but there is a growing recognition that everyone else – from colleges to video game companies to broadcasters and betting operations – is making vast sums of money off the “amateurs.”
 Is it fair, these athletes and their supporters say, that they are the only ones not profiting from their own likenesses and the years they’ve spent honing their skills?

 On Thursday, in a seismic change, the NCAA and college conferences agreed to start paying college athletes directly.
 Current and former athletes who sued in House v.
 NCAA will receive $2.8 billion in damages.
-The players sued, arguing that it was their names, images, and likenesses that were being sold for broadcast rights.
+The players sued arguing that it was their names, images, and likenesses that were being sold for broadcast rights.
 A new revenue-sharing model would pay athletes part of the profits their schools generate from sponsorships, ticket sales, broadcast rights, and other revenue streams.

 On the other hand, is the Olympic spirit lost if athletes are competing for money, rather than for purely the glory of representing their country?
 For his part, Dr. Robinson says the Olympic ideal of amateurism has been eroded over time.

 “The key is the embracing of the Olympic spirit for the athletes, that they are doing it for the love of sport,” Dr. Robinson says.
-He adds that a $50,000 reward for people like billionaire National Basketball Association star LeBron James, who will compete this summer, doesn’t move the needle.
+He adds that a $50,000 reward for people like billionaire NBA star LeBron James, who will compete this summer, doesn’t move the needle.
 He understands how it could for others.

 “There are a number of sports, where people have given up careers, because your peak years of being an elite athlete are also the formative years of starting a career ... and so the idea of compensation, sometimes you can say, ‘Hey, it makes sense,’” he says.

-Ms. McCane is an example of someone who doesn’t get an off-season.
+Ms. McCane is an example of someone who doesn’t get an off season.

 “In a combat sport, it’s a year-round thing.
 You’re working six, seven days a week sometimes.
 In my sport, where you have to maintain weight, you have to do extra stuff sometimes.
 And people don’t see that side of it, but we know as athletes.
 ‘Show us the money,’” Ms. McCane laughs, quoting “Jerry Maguire” as she and other athletes speak about prize money at an Olympic summit in New York.